 - The 80s-era "canonical RISC" structure needs a long-awaited refresh !

-- This can form the foundations for lectures, lessons, all kinds of workshops and generally educative activities.
+- This can form the foundations for lectures, lessons, all kinds of workshops and generally educational activities.

 Hope you like it :-)